Solid Waste Strategy Review

 As part of the ongoing efforts to improve waste management and enhance community services, the Halifax Regional Municipality is exploring a cart-based collection system for garbage, similar to the green cart program for the collection of residential organics.

-A survey to gage public interest and support will be available until December 20.
+A survey to gauge public interest and support will be available until December 20.
 The results of the survey will be used to inform a ‘Garbage/Organics Automated Cart Based Collection Implementation Plan’ which staff will present to Halifax Regional Council in Spring 2025.

 Cart-based collection of waste is an emerging trend across Canada.
 Factors for adopting a cart-based program are typically related to health and safety considerations, modernization of collection infrastructure, citizen satisfaction (e.g., ease of use, storage) and protection from animals/birds and associated litter.
 Labour shortages have also been a driving factor, as cart-based programs are typically implemented with automated collection which reduces labour requirements.